Can gut health affect mental health?

 Probiotics

 Some people also take probiotics to try and improve their gut health.
 Probiotics are ‘live’ bacteria found in some yoghurts and yoghurt drinks.
 They’re also found in fermented foods such as kefir, kombucha, kimchi, sauerkraut, miso and tempeh.
-They’re also available as a supplement.
+You can buy probiotic supplements too.

 Prebiotics